Reviews

 Image credit: Lenovo

-After color correction according to sRGB color standard, the color gamut is 97.8% sRGB, 72% Adobe RGB, and 73% DCI-P3.
+After color correction according to the sRGB color standard, the color gamut is 97.8% sRGB, 72% Adobe RGB, and 73% DCI-P3.
 When comparing with the sRGB standard, except for blue, DeltaE value, color temperature, gamma, and gray balance of other colors are perfect.
 When compared to the NTSC-C standard. all indicators are perfect.
 From these, we can safely say that the screen is very comfortable to use with Windows.

 Lenovo ThinkPad X1 Yoga Gen 6 Keyboard

 On the keyboard end, the first thing you will notice is that it has the same color as the body.
-The silver-gray polished ThinkPad logo gives the palmrest a qualitative leap forward.
-Compared to the complicated color scheme on the palmrest of the 5th generation model, the texture of the palmrest of the sixth-generation model is a significant improvement in design.
+The silver-gray polished ThinkPad logo gives the palm rest a qualitative leap forward.
+Compared to the complicated color scheme on the palmrest of the 5th-generation model, the texture of the palmrest of the sixth-generation model is a significant improvement in design.

-Interestingly, the keycaps are also made of metal but they are well polished and offer a very smooth feel.
-Furthermore, Lenovo re-introduced the fingerprint sensor which is integrated into the power button.
+Interestingly, the keycaps are also made of metal, but they are well-polished and offer a very smooth feel.
+Furthermore, Lenovo re-introduced the fingerprint sensor, which is integrated into the power button.
 Compared to the previous fingerprint reader that was placed under the keyboard, this design is much easier to access.

-There is plenty of space for the fingerprint sensor on the right side of the device, however, the company chooses to place it with the power button.
+There is plenty of space for the fingerprint sensor on the right side of the device; however, the company chooses to place it with the power button.
 This means that in tablet mode, the user has to lift the screen up to be able to access the fingerprint sensor.
 Whether you are unlocking the device or need to do a biometric authentication, you will have to lift up the screen.
 This is not entirely thoughtful of Lenovo.

 The status light of FnLock is placed on the right side in the center of the top and bottom.
-This is a bit weird as the status light of FnLock button can be placed on the right side of the keycap like the other two buttons.
+This is a bit weird as the status light of the FnLock button can be placed on the right side of the keycap like the other two buttons.

 X1 Yoga Gen 6 keyboard